arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/plc-ide-setup-license/content.md

 ![Set up communication](assets/onlineSetupButton.png)

-On the new pop-up window open the properties of the ModBus protocol.
+On the new pop-up window open the properties of the Modbus protocol.

 ![Properties of the communication](assets/onlineSetup.png)

-Make sure the Modbus protocol is using the secondary Serial port number, the ModBus Virtual port you took note of before.
+Make sure the Modbus protocol is using the secondary Serial port number, the Modbus Virtual port you took note of before.
 Press OK.

 ![Setting up the modbus protocol](assets/onlineSetupProperties.png)